ray-project/ray/doc/source/serve/resource-allocation.md

 (serve-cpus-gpus)=

-# CPU & GPU support and Customized resource
+# CPU and GPU support and custom resource

 This guide helps you to:
 - allocate hardware resources for each deployment
 - allocate fractional CPU & GPU resources
-- allocate customized resources
+- allocate custom resources

-## Allocate resources
+## Allocating resources

 You may want to specify a deployment's resource requirements to reserve cluster resources like GPUs.
 To assign hardware resources per replica, you can pass resource requirements to
 `ray_actor_options`.